-(Note: This is part of a longer interview with Adrian Kos of Vogue Bathrooms of Canberra.
+(Note: This is part of a longer interview with Adrian and Daniel Kos of Vogue Bathrooms of Canberra.
 To get the complete interview as a free pdf entitled “The 5 Things You Must Know Before You Start Your Bathroom Renovation”, click here.)

 Interviewer: In your estimation how much does a bathroom remodel add to the value of a home?
 You’re not a real estate appraiser or anything but do you have any opinions on that?